cralonsobcn/cralonsobcn/README.md

 # About Me
-I'm, Cristian a Junior Cloud/Software Engineer based in Barcelona, Spain and certified in Kubernetes, Terraform and GCP.
+I'm Cristian, a Software Engineer based in Barcelona, Spain and certified in Kubernetes, Terraform and GCP.

-Every new tool, discipline or technology I learn is put to the test in my virtualized environments or personal K8s Homelab.
+Every new tool, discipline or technology I learn is put to the test in my virtualized environments or personal K8s homelab.

 I'm also a problem solver with strong communication and adaptability skills, capable of prioritizing high volumes of work based on issue severity and internal SLAs, ensuring efficient and organized task management.